 Key person insurance is designed to insure the lives of your key executives.
 It helps you protect yourself, the company, and its creditors against the financial impact (loss) should one of your key executives suffer a disabling illness, injury, or premature death.

-Your leadership team reflects what you consider to be mission-critical talent for your business and how it best serves your customers.
-The members of your team also highlight what is necessary in order for you to do what you do best.
+Your leadership team reflects what you consider mission-critical talent for your business and how it best serves your customers.
+Your team members also highlight what is necessary for you to do what you do best.

 Would the unexpected loss of any team member cause an economic challenges for our business, like:

 Leadership economics would come into play if you answered "yes" to any of these questions.
 Leadership economics is about minimizing risk, maximizing certainty, and mitigating hardship.
 Insure against the economic loss your business would suffer in the event a member of your team experiences a disabling injury, illness, or even premature death.